Beaded School House

-Click on printables for the pattern to making this beaded school house.
+Click on the pattern to making this beaded school house.

 Special Instructions: Begin as usual with one bead.
 Using one strand, add the bell and loop back through the first bead.
 This will attach the bell to the bead.
 Using the same strand, add on one gray bead, then go through the ring of the bell and add on another gray bead.
 With the other strand go back through the gray bead, bell and gray bead to complete the row.

 The following are basic beading instructions: